-- 1. Do not make your TARC rocket the first rocket you build and fly; if you have never done model rocketry before, build and fly a simple rocket first. - 2.
-Reach out to a NAR TARC mentor early for advice on how to build a rocket, where to get your rocketry supplies, and where to fly.
+1. Do not make your TARC competition rocket the first rocket you build and fly; if you have never done model rocketry before, build and fly a simple rocket first.

+2. Reach out to a NAR TARC mentor early for advice on how to build a rocket, where to get your rocketry supplies, and where to fly.

-3. Develop a budget and a division of labor and schedule for your team's efforts, and raise the money needed to buy the parts and rocket motors it will take to be successful; plan on at least 10 practice flights.
-A typical budget is between \$500 and \$1000, including entry fee and one altimeter, plus the parts for two rockets and the rocket motors for ten flights, but not launch equipment or travel to the Finals.
-See Appendix 6 for tips on fund raising.
+3. Develop a budget and a division of labor and schedule for

+your team's efforts, and raise the money needed to buy the parts and rocket motors it will take to be successful; plan on at least 10 practice flights plus your 3 official qualification flights.
+A and one altimeter, plus the parts for two rockets and the rocket motors for 13 flights, but not launch equipment or travel to the Finals.
+See Appendix 7 for tips on fundraising.